ThatBlokeCalledJay/auto-app-version/README.md

 5. Populate the task inputs:
 * select the target csproj.
-* Set the name of the variable used to hold the version (in the screenshot above I used AutoVersion)
+* Set the name of the `VersionVariable` used to store the current version (in the screenshot above I used AutoVersion)
-* Provide your DevOps personal access token.
+* Provide your [DevOps personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=vsts).
 I have used a variable to hold this value (DevOpsPAT in the above screen shot)

 ---